MooersLab/jupyternbclassicpymolpysnips/README.md

 PyMOL Python snippets for the Classic Jupyter Notebook.

-The 250 snippets are installed in the single JavaScript file, custom.js.
+The 250 snippets are installed in the single JavaScript file, `custom.js`.
 It is assumed that you have the nbextensions module already installed and the snippets_menu extension activated.

 The snippets are in cascading pull-down menus.
-A preview of the selected snippet is display prior to hitting enter to insert the snippt in the current code cell.
+A preview of the selected snippet is display prior to hitting `enter` to insert the snippt in the current code cell.

 - git clone this repository.
 - Copy custom.js to `~/.jupytedssadr/custom/custom.js`.